 The Cargo Inn was established as the White Horse Hotel in 1869, with the name changing to the Commercial Hotel in 1876.
 It’s the last of three pubs that traded in the village.
 The current brick pub was built during 1889, after a fire destroyed the original timber inn.

 The Cargo Inn reeks of history, and is a must for those who enjoy the atmosphere of country pubs.
+Scroll down for more pictures and a history of the pub.

 A tale of two landladies